jeremytammik/NodeWebGL/README.md

 A minimal Node.js WebGL viewer app using [Express 4](http://expressjs.com/).

-Based on the Heroku node-js-getting-started skeleton.
+Originally based on the Heroku node-js-getting-started skeleton.

 For a detailed description, please refer to
 [The Building Coder](http://thebuildingcoder.typepad.com) and